 This is my take on how to make plantain frittata.
-Often times, the plantains are cut into round or oval slices and carefully arranged on top of the eggs.
-However, I’ve simplified the method here by cutting my plantains into cubes and just spreading it over my eggs.
+Oftentimes, the plantains are cut into round or oval slices and carefully arranged on top of the eggs.
+However, I’ve simplified the method here by cutting my plantains into cubes and just spreading them over my eggs.
 Saves me a few seconds! 🙂

 Other additions you can have in your frittata